blaze-developer/Chrono/docs/docs/functionality/inputs.md

 :::warning
 This feature is not available for Java users, as the implementation relies heavily on Kotlin's language features.
+Manually writing methods may be required.
 :::